Fresh Start: Offers in Compromise, Lien & Levy Relief

 What is the IRS "Fresh Start" program?

 "IRS Fresh Start" refers broadly to the various tax compromise, negotiation, and payment plan options available to some taxpayers, if they can prove they qualify.
+An offer in compromise (Form 656 PDF) is what many understand to be the best way to compromise or negotiate with the IRS based on an inability to fully pat the tax.
 Other options included under this umbrella may be Innocent Spouse Relief, IRS installment plans and IRS payment plans.

 Mr. Layton has effectively submitted Offer in Compromise requests and successfully defended those requests before the IRS, in some cases* getting the IRS to relieve them more than a million dollars of taxes, interest, and penalties.
 Offers in Compromise is more than simply submitting a financial statement.
 The IRS performs a detailed and thorough investigation of your income, expenses and assets.
 If an inexperienced CPA or lawyer fails to correctly identify and characterize your financial items, and fails to advocate zealously for the most favorable treatment of your particular circumstances, it can cost you thousands of dollars or dash your hopes of negotiating tax relief entirely.